natalyasegal/spacy_ner_conll2003_en/README.md

 ## If you need to stop and remove other containers that take the ports above:
-docker ps
+- docker ps
-docker stop container_id
+- docker stop container_id
-docker rm  container_id
+- docker rm  container_id

-## If there any problem and you'd like to view cintainer logs (container_id is taken from docker ps):
+## If there any problem and you'd like to view cintainer logs
+- note: container_id is taken from docker ps
-docker logs container_id
+- docker logs container_id